15 Things to do in Dresden, Germany (+ map): Best places to visit

 Safety: Dresden is a very safe city.
 As elsewhere in the world – in tourist attractions and on public transport, keep your belongings safe from pickpockets.

-How to save in Dresden: The Dresden City Card includes unlimited public transport travel and discounts to popular places in Dresden.
+How to save in Dresden: Dresden City Card includes unlimited public transport travel and discounts to popular places in Dresden.

 HOW TO USE THIS MAP: Above you will find a detailed map of things to do in Dresden.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Dresden guide.
 If you want to save the map, star it.
 It will then be saved to your Google Maps and can be retrieved at any time on your mobile phone or computer.
 For a larger version of the map, click on the icon in the top right corner.